Universality of Approximate Message Passing algorithms and tensor networks: Introduction

-It is expected---and in some settings known---that the state evolution characterizations of AMP algorithms should extend beyond orthogonally invariant matrices $\W$, to describe also the limit distributions of iterates when applied to broader universality classes of random matrix ensembles.
-For example, it was shown in \cite{bayati2015universality} that AMP algorithms designed for i.i.d.\ Gaussian matrices and having polynomial non-linearities admit state evolutions that are universal across matrices with sub-Gaussian entries of common variance. \cite{bayati2015universality} illustrated how this may be used to establish universality also for AMP algorithms with Lipschitz non-linearities via polynomial approximation.
-In \cite{chen2021universality}, a similar type of universality for AMP algorithms with Lipschitz non-linearities was proven using a different Gaussian interpolation method, and extended to AMP algorithms with spectral initialization for matrices $\W$ having a low-rank signal component.
-In recent work of \cite{dudeja2022universality}, building upon results of \cite{dudeja2020universality} in a linear setting, the authors studied an AMP algorithm designed for more general orthogonally invariant matrices, having divergence-free non-linearities and an i.i.d.\ Gaussian initialization, and established a far-reaching universality result that its state evolution holds over a broad model of semi-random matrices.
+It is expected---and in some settings known---that the state evolution characterizations of AMP algorithms should extend beyond orthogonally invariant matrices, to describe also the limit distributions of iterates when applied to broader universality classes of random matrix ensembles.
+For example, it was shown in \cite{bayati2015universality} that AMP algorithms designed for i.i.d.\ Gaussian matrices and having polynomial non-linearities admit state evolutions that are universal across matrices with sub-Gaussian entries of common variance.
+In \cite{chen2021universality}, universality over a similar matrix class for AMP with Lipschitz non-linearities was proven using a different Gaussian interpolation method, and extended to spectrally initialized algorithms for spiked matrix models.
+Moving beyond matrices with independent entries, in \cite{dudeja2020universality} it was shown that the state evolution of a linear AMP algorithm for phase retrieval holds universally for sub-sampled Hadamard matrices.
+Recently, results of \cite{dudeja2022universality,dudeja2022spectral}---fruit of parallel research efforts---showed universality for AMP algorithms having divergence-free non-linearities over a broad model of semi-random matrices with randomly signed rows/columns and delocalized entries.
+The latter work \cite{dudeja2022spectral} also applied these results to establish universality classes of matrices for more general first-order iterative algorithms, including proximal gradient methods and general versions of AMP.
+We discuss the relation of these results to our work in more detail at the conclusion of the following section.